Villain (1971 film): Casting

-Burton wrote in his diaries that he was approached to make the film by Elliott Kastner, who had produced Where Eagles Dare with Burton:
+Burton wrote in his diaries that he was approached to make the film in July 1970 by Elliott Kastner, who had produced Where Eagles Dare (1968) with Burton:

-It is a racy sadistic London piece about cops and robbers - the kind of 'bang bang - calling all cars' stuff that I've always wanted to do and never have.
+It is a racy sadistic London piece about cops and robbers – the kind of 'bang bang – calling all cars' stuff that I've always wanted to do and never have.
 It could be more than that depending on the director.
 I play a cockney gangland leader who is very much a mother's boy and takes her to Southend and buys her whelks etc but in the Smoke am a ruthless fiend incarnate but homosexual as well.
 All ripe stuff.

 Burton normally earned $1,000,000 per film but agreed to make Villain for no salary in exchange for a larger percentage of the profits.
-"These are the times of economies for everyone making pictures," said Burton, "And actually working this way - if you can afford it and don't mind waiting for your money - is far more exciting for the actor.
+"These are the times of economies for everyone making pictures," said Burton, "And actually working this way – if you can afford it and don't mind waiting for your money – is far more exciting for the actor.
 You feel more involved in everything rather than just like an old hired hand."

 Burton also said that the producers persuaded him to take the part through "... great American conmanship.
-One of the producers said to me - 'I bet if I offered you the part of a cockney gangster you'd turn it down, wouldn't you?'.
-And of course one's immediate response is to say - don't be daft of course I wouldn't - and the next thing you know you've got a script in your hand."
+One of the producers said to me – 'I bet if I offered you the part of a cockney gangster you'd turn it down, wouldn't you?'.
+And of course one's immediate response is to say – don't be daft of course I wouldn't – and the next thing you know you've got a script in your hand."
 Burton admitted that he had always wanted to play a gangster, having long admired Edward G. Robinson, James Cagney and Humphrey Bogart: "I suppose like the fat man who would have loved to be a ballet dancer."
 During filming, he said: "I usually play kings or princes or types like that ...
 I've never played a real villain...
 Interesting type.
 I'm not sure about this film.
 We'll see."

+Burton's casting was announced in late July 1970.
+Nat Cohen called it "something of a coup" claiming it was the first movie Burton had made "wholly financed by British money" for some time.
+Cohen added "If this comes off it will put the British film industry in a better position than it ever has been before."

 In 2013, Ian McShane said that he had mixed feelings about playing Burton's bisexual lover.
 "After kissing me, he's going to beat the hell out of me and it's that kind of relationship – rather hostile.
 It was very S&M. It wasn't shown in the film.
 He said to me, 'I'm very glad you're doing this film.'
 I said, 'So am I Richard.'
 He said, 'You know why, don't you?'
 I said, 'Why?'
 He said, 'You remind me of Elizabeth.'
 I guess that made the kissing easier."